Swapnil373/Encryption/README.md

-Read this yap by chatgpt
+Read this yap by chatgpt.

 # 🔒 Message Encryption/Decryption Tool

-Read this yap by chatgpt.

 A lightweight Python utility for securely encoding and decoding messages using a simple XOR encryption mechanism, combined with Base64 encoding for safe transmission.